Civil unions and same-sex marriage in Delaware

 During the debate:

 Debate concluded at 5:07 PM on that day, and the roll call was immediately held.
 The final vote was 12 in favor to 9 against with no abstensions.
 The bill passed, to wild applause from the Senate floor and galleries.
-Governor Jack Markell (D) has long openly supported same-sex marriage and signed the bill into law less than an hour after the Senate voted.
+Governor Jack Markell (D) has long openly supported same-sex marriage.
+He signed the bill into law less than an hour after the Senate vote.
 3

-The law will go into effect on 2013-JUL-01.
-At that time, new civil unions will no longer be available.
-Couples in civil unions will be able to convert their unions to marriage.
+The law went into effect on 2013-JUL-01.
+At that time, new civil unions were no longer be available.
+Couples in civil unions will be able to convert their unions to marriages.
 Same-sex couples from other states who are in civil unions will be considered married under Delaware law.

 While posing for pictures outside his office, Governor Markell said: